-- LAN controller.
-This VIA VT6105L LAN controller fully supports 10BASE-T/100BASE-TX Ethernet networking. (on LAN models only) - Audio CODEC.
+- Audio CODEC.
 The ADI AD1980 is an AC'97 CODEC that allows 6-channel audio playback.
-This audio CODEC provides six DAC channels for 5.1 surround sound, S/PDIF Out interface, AUX and Line In stereo inputs, integrated headphone amplifier, and greater than 90dB dynamic range. (on audio models only) - AGP slot.
+The audio CODEC provides six DAC channels for 5.1 surround sound, S/PDIF output, AUX and Line In stereo inputs, integrated headphone amplifier, greater than 90dB dynamic range, and stereo Mic PREAMP support. - LAN controller.
+The BroadCom BCM4401 controller for 10BASE-T/ 100BASE-TX networking. - AGP slot.
 This Accelerated Graphics Port (AGP) slot supports 1.5V AGP4X mode graphics cards for 3D graphical applications. - PS/2 mouse port.
 This green 6-pin connector is for a PS/2 mouse. - Parallel port.
 This 25-pin port connects a parallel printer, a scanner, or other devices. - RJ-45 port.
-This port allows connection to a Local Area Network (LAN) through a network hub. (on LAN models only) - Line In jack.
+This port allows connection to a Local Area Network (LAN) through a network hub. - Line In jack.
 This Line In (light blue) jack connects a tape player or other audio sources.
-In 6-channel mode, the function of this jack becomes Rear Bass/Center. - Line Out jack.
+In 6-channel mode, the function of this jack becomes Bass/Center. - Line Out jack.
 This Line Out (lime) jack connects a headphone or a speaker.
-In 6-channel or 4-channel mode, the function of this jack becomes Front Speaker Out. - Microphone jack.
+In 6-channel mode, the function of this jack becomes Front Speaker Out. - Microphone jack.
 This Mic (pink) jack connects a microphone.
-In 6-channel or 4-channel mode, the function of this jack becomes Rear Speaker Out.
+In 6-channel mode, the function of this jack becomes Rear Speaker Out.

-The functions of the Line Out, Line In and Microphone jacks change when you select the 6-channel audio configuration as shown in the following table:
+The functions of the Line Out, Line In and Microphone jacks change when you select the 6-channel audio configuration as shown in the following table.